julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Add a warning comment that lists other places where similar code is in use and attach and identifier to make it easier to search for duplicates.

-Use global search to find all the places where something is used, use regex to be more effective in your search.
+Use global search to find all the places where something is used, use regex to be more precise and effective in your search.

 ## ~Keep it simple stupid (KISS)~